Manishearth/tshn/README.md

 tshn
 ====

-Top Stories of Hacker News in last 24 hours!
+Top Stories of Hacker News in the last 24 hours!

 Instructions
 ------------